EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - Unexpected events
 - A combination of issues.

-If we could notice a failure in the structure beforehand this would cut costs of maintenance and also prevent any disaster, therefore it is the main problem we want to fight with our solution.
+If we could notice a failure in the structure beforehand this would cut costs of maintenance and also prevent any disaster, therefore that is the main problem we want to fight with our solution.

+Other forms of predictive solutions in bridges do not provide accurate data, or require a technician to go directly to the place to check manually.

 ## Our Solution:

-The solution would be to place a pair of vibration sensors strategically in the bridge to perform a continuous monitoring of the data and through AI and Machine Learning generate predictive models for the wear of the bridge, and preventive maintenance schedules for them.
+Our solution in placing a pair of vibration sensors strategically in the bridge to perform a continuous monitoring of data.
+And through AI and Machine Learning generate predictive models for the wear and tear of the bridge, and to recommend the used scheduling for preventive maintenance.
+We will use these algorithms and then accelerate them via the potent FPGA on top of the Ultra96 for maximum performance.

 Bill of materials.

-- Board Ultra96.
+- Ultra96 Board .
 - SD card, 16 GB, Class 10 (Ultra96).
 - Power Source, 5v 2.5 A, Jack, (Ultra96)
 - Arduino 101 (Arduino Curie).